Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 • Shorten the time required to confirm a clinical diagnosis of Giardia infection

-• Ensure that herds are free of Giardia
+• Help ensure that herds are free of Giardia

 • Early prevention of spread of Giardia between animals